Labonneguigue/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][flip]

-That enables the follwing more balanced histogram:
+That enables the following more balanced histogram:

 ![alt text][histo]